 It was only when he didn’t show up for that one either that the penny dropped, and I checked back in the diary where sure enough it said “fta” – failed to arrive the previous week!
 So the irate phone call must have been a cheeky bit of playacting for the sake of someone else – probably the partner who booked the first session – pretending he had attended when he did not, in fact.

 So Alex is telling lies as well as gambling, and one thing is for sure: as long as he’s doing that, his relationship is based on nothing but lies and deception.
 Bad choices, Alex, bad choices.
 And a wasted opportunity for salvation, because this was the feedback I got from James’ Dad by text:

 “Hi Chris, thank you so much for helping my son James overcome that awful gambling habit, it is like I have got back my son the way he was before this terrible blight.
 Words do not do justice for the appreciation I feel, please feel free to use this message as a testimonial if you wish, regards, Jimmy Snr.”

 If you would like to be rid of a nuisance habit like gambling, in a single session, why not call now and find out more?
-0161 474 8120 office hours or call/text any time on 07748 838 644 any day, any time.
+0161 474 8120 (Office hours) or call/text me on 07748 838 644 any day, any time.
 That's all James did but crucially, he actually turned up for the session!
 I took care of the rest.

-Consultant Hypnotherapist Chris Holmes is Director of Central Hypnotherapy and has been helping the people of Stockport, Cheshire, Manchester and Tameside quit expensive nuisance habits since August 2000.
+Consultant Hypnotherapist Chris Holmes is Director of Central Hypnotherapy Stockport, South Manchester and has been helping the people of Stockport, Cheshire, Manchester and Tameside UK quit expensive nuisance habits since August 2000.